Mick West: Skepticism career

 In 2003, after resigning from Neversoft, West's interest in debunking took hold.
 "I retired, I had lots of spare time, I didn't have vast other interests that I was pursuing, and so I was able to focus on these things.
 I could focus on Morgellons, and I wrote like a hundred little articles on Morgellons.
 Because I have this background in video game programming and debugging and investigating things, I was able to do fairly deep technical investigations of things."

 West now attempts to interact with his interviewees and his audience on his various media with empathy to help them see reality.
 These people, he says, see a different version of reality: "They prefer the one where the government is evil.
 Now, it doesn't mean the government isn't evil, it doesn't mean that people in power aren't corrupt, it doesn't mean politicians aren't corrupt, but it also doesn't mean that they planted bombs in the World Trade Center.
 Just because politicians are corrupt, it doesn't necessarily follow the World Trade Center was a controlled demolition."

-Contrail Science
+Websites

 West became interested in the chemtrail conspiracy theory while studying aviation weather for his pilot's license.
 He created the website "Contrail Science" with the aim of explaining contrails and debunking chemtrail theories.
 He believed initially that he could explain and debunk these theories quite quickly, but they were more resilient than he'd anticipated: he has now spent more than 10 years covering the topic.